atom/language-git/README.md

 1. If the subject line goes beyond 50 characters and again if it goes beyond 72 characters
 1. If the subject line begins with a lower-case letter (emoji at the beginning of the subject line won't be highlighted)
+1. If the subject line ends with a period
 1. If any non-comment body line goes beyond 72 characters

 ## Background